thex3family/thex3family-website/public/content/unlock-your-potential/principles/ask-dont-assume/index.md

 ## How to Apply “Ask, Don’t Assume”

-Here are some practical strategies to apply this principle:
+Here are some practical ways to apply this principle:

 ### 1. Ask Open-Ended Questions